gitlabhq/gitlabhq/doc/user/permissions.md

 NOTE: **Note:**
 In GitLab 11.0, the Master role was renamed to Maintainer.

+While Maintainer is the highest project-level role, some actions can only be performed by a personal namespace or group owner.

 The following table depicts the various user permission levels in a project.

 | Action                                            | Guest   | Reporter   | Developer   |Maintainer| Owner  |